isene/hyperlist.vim/README.md

 HyperList or take advantage of the autoencryption feature by making the HyperList a dot file - i.e. prefixing the file name with a dot (such as ".test.hl").
 You can use this plugin to make a password safe.

+You can even add items marked with future dates as reminders to your Google calendar.

 ### Installation
 As you most certainly have already done, to install the HyperList plugin